archiejs/demo-basicapp-googlecloudvision-reciept-scanner/config/README.md

     It merges default.js, with the relevant enviroment variable config file.

-/env/

-    Environment variables for different configurations - dev, production, etc.

-/routes/index.js

-    You need to add any new route files to this js filmanually.
-    We can perhaps later make this simpler.

-/deptree

-    It contains dependencies among various plugins in a microservice.
-    The file /app.js calls this module to load the dependencies.

-    For example, below commands loads dependencies in /plugins/scrapper.js

-    $ node app scrapper

-/init
+/common

-    It contains code that is used during the initialization of a webApp or a microservice.
-You can modify this, if you want to initialize express in a more customized manner (or do something similar for some other module).
+    It contains code that is called during the initialization of a sub-project inside the app.